If you have experienced economic abuse, you are not alone. There are organisations that can support you with the issues you may be facing.

 Helps people tackle debts and manage money.
 Runs the National Debtline and Business Debtline, which are free, impartial and confidential debt advice services.
 Qualified debt advisers are available by phone, with fact sheets online.
 Also offers training and resources.

 National Debtline 0808 808 4000 (Mon–Fri, 9am–8pm; Sat, 9.30am–1pm)

 Get expert debt advice, online or by phone, based on your situation.
 Recommends debt solutions and provides debt information.

 Helps people in financial hardship access benefits, grants and support.
 The website has a benefits calculator, grants search and a ‘find an adviser’ tool to look for local support.
 Turn2us also has its own grants scheme and a freephone helpline.

-Also see www.survivingeconomicabuse.org/resources for a list of some of the grants that you may be entitled to.
+We also have a list of some of the grants that you may be entitled to and information on debt.

 Defends the legal rights of people who cannot afford a lawyer.
 All Law Centres offer face-to-face legal advice to local residents, and some run a telephone advice line.

 The government’s legal aid scheme can help people who are eligible meet the costs of legal advice, family mediation and representation in a court or tribunal.
 Use the website to check if you are eligible.
 Please note that Legal aid rules are different in Scotland and Northern Ireland.